StefanoIncardone/kaylang/IDEAS.md

     2;
     4; # would not be a problem if a trailing semicolon was mandatory 3;
-    5; # additions would truly be one line changes (already possible by allowing trailing semicolons) ];
+    5; # additions would be one line changes (already possible by allowing trailing semicolons) ];

 # should function arguments have mandatory semicolons?